 Paul called for older men to be temperate, dignified, and sensible.
 They should be sound in the faith and display love and perseverance.
 Similarly, he encouraged older women to be reverent and respectful in their behaviour.
 They should set a good example to the younger generation and not be involved in malicious gossips or enslaved to wine.
 They should be ready to pass on their wisdom to younger women and act as an example to emulate... encouraging them to be good wives and wise mothers - to be sensible, pure, industrious, kind, and faithful.

 Paul was encouraging Titus to boldly share these Biblical truths with the Body of Christ and to encourage those in his care towards righteous living and reverent behaviour.
 But he also wanted Titus to be ready to speak the truth, exhort the saints, and admonish those in his charge, whenever necessary.

-Heavenly Father, thank You for the timely words of instruction Paul gave to Titus and the encouragement he gave to speak, exhort and reprove with all authority, when appropriate.
-I pray that I would be a living testimony to the truth of Your word and an encouragement to my brothers and sisters in Christ.
-We pray that Church elders, pastors and those in authority would act responsibly in their important task, concerning the organisation, orderliness and spiritual well-being of the Body of Christ.
-We pray that they would speak the truth in love and be guided by Your Spirit to exhort and reprove with Biblical authority if necessary, for the benefit of the Church and for Your greater praise and glory.
-This we ask in Jesus' name AMEN.
+Heavenly Father, thank You for the timely words of instruction Paul gave to Titus and the encouragement he gave to speak, exhort, and reprove with all authority, when appropriate.
+I pray that I would be a living testimony to the truth of Your Word and an encouragement to my brothers and sisters in Christ.
+I pray that Church elders, pastors, and those in authority, would act responsibly in their important tasks concerning the organisation, orderliness, and spiritual well-being of the Body of Christ.
+I pray that they would speak the truth in love and be guided by Your Spirit to exhort and reprove with Biblical authority, if necessary, for the benefit of the Church and for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.